How to create a personal development plan

 Reetu Kansal CMgr FCMI

-As a new year begins, many of us will look to boost our careers.
+As a new season begins, many of us will look to boost our careers.
 Here is some advice from one Chartered Manager on how to support your career growth.

 1. HOW TO DEFINE A PERSONAL DEVELOPMENT PLAN